How to Raise Chickens – The Complete Guide (2023)

 Hatching Eggs is pretty easy and exciting.
 It takes about 21 days for a chick to break through the shell.

-For the first 17 days, you will just have to keep the eggs warm and turn them around continuously.
-After that, stop turning the eggs and increase the humidity of the incubator.
+For the first 17 days, you will only have to keep the eggs warm and turn them around continuously.
+After that, stop turning the eggs and increase the incubator’s humidity.

 Between days 20 and 23, the eggs will start to hatch.
 Just stand by and watch the beauty of nature.